Wellbeing | It's All About You!

 Organic Skin Care?
 Synthetic Skin Care?
 Which is better?
 There’s a misconception that all things natural or organic are good for you and all things synthetic are harmful.
 Marketers play on these fears to get you to buy their “natural” or “organic” skin care products.
 Many so called organic skin care products do contain some […]Read More

 What are antioxidants?
 The Overview: Our bodies have a natural reservoir of antioxidants that protect and repair skin.
-But as skin is damaged by environmental aggressors like sun and pollution, our antioxidant supply is quickly depleted.
-Without antioxidant protection, skin cells are damaged causing changes in the health and appearance of your skin.
-So how does […]Read More
+But as skin is damaged by things in our environment like sun and pollution, our antioxidant supply is quickly depleted.
+Without antioxidant protection, skin cells are damaged causing changes in the health and look of your skin.
+So […]Read More

 The Information provided on our website is not medical advice and should not be viewed as such.
 By law, only a medical doctor can diagnose or give medical advice.
 As a registered nurse, my goal is to educate, so I provide information on skin care, skin care products, and skin care treatments.
 If you have any condition that concerns you, please see a medical doctor.
 While most skin conditions are benign, some - like melanoma - can be deadly.
 If there is any doubt, please, please consult your physician.
 Thank you!